 Guidelines for Gardeners

 - Smoking and use of alcohol are prohibited.

 - Small children are to be supervised by an adult.

 - All plants shall be confined within the borders of the garden plot.
-Gardeners are expected to control the weeds and grass along the edges of the gardens so that the public paths can be mowed to maintain a neat appearance.
+Gardeners are expected to control the weeds and grass along the edges of the gardens so that the public paths can easily be mowed to maintain a neat appearance.

 - Reasonable control of weeds is expected.
 Gardeners are expected to maintain their plots throughout the gardening year, including after a garden is no longer being used for vegetables or flowers.
-Gardeners must make arrangements for maintenance of their garden when they must be away for an extended period of time.
+Gardeners must make arrangements for maintenance of their garden when they must be away for an extended time.

 - Gardeners who do not maintain weed and border control will be notified and given one week to remedy the problem.
 In the event that the issue is not addressed, problematic plots may be weeded by volunteers or managers to prevent the spread of weeds and maintain neat appearance.

 - All vegetation cleared from the gardens shall be placed in designated areas.
 Weeds and vegetation likely to drop seeds should be placed on the burn pile northwest of the gardens.
 All other compostable vegetation may be placed on the unfinished compost pile.
 Refuse should not be placed on the pile where composting is in process.
 A pile of finished compost is available for gardeners.
 Please observe signs.

 - Gardeners are expected to read carefully and follow the practices of organic gardening as outlined in Guidelines on Pesticides, Herbicides, and Fertilizers (reviewed by the Advisory Council, Feb.
 2019).